onzfonz/comp227/src/content/0/en/part0b.md

 **Create a similar diagram** depicting the situation where the user creates a new place on page <https://227demo.djosv.com/places>
 when writing something into the text field and clicking the ***submit*** button.

-If necessary, show operations on the browser or on the server as comments on the diagram.
+If necessary, show operations on the browser or the server as comments on the diagram.

 The diagram does not have to be a sequence diagram.
 Any sensible way of presenting the events is fine.